uvalib/dspace_util/README.md

 ### `dspace_structure`

-Generate DSpace communities and collections via `dspace structure-builder`.
+Generate DSpace Communities and Collections via `dspace structure-builder`.

 NOTE: Collections are not created with an entity type.
-That will have to be modified manually for any collection created here.
+That will have to be modified manually for any Collection created here.

 #### Usage